hpsilva/hpsilva.github.io/_posts/2015-12-26-web-parsing.md

 Now let's grab an example to expand further.
 If you are a stock market follower, you can find financial information all over the web, and the diversity of data sources available it is quite extensive nowadays.

-Getting closing prices everyday can be a pain, especially when you have to open several webpages to record them often.

-In this article, we will show you how to make your data extraction from easier by building your own web scraper to retrieve stock indices automatically from the Internet using Python to help us group the data.
+In this article, we will show you how to make your data extraction by building a web scraper to retrieve stock indices automatically from the Internet.

-## # Selecting Information

 The selected data source for the example was <a href='http://www.teletrader.com/'>Teletrader</a>, and we will be obtaining data pertaining to <a href='http://www.teletrader.com/dax/index/tts-514562'>German DAX index</a>.

 <p align='center'>
 	<img src='https://raw.githubusercontent.com/hpsilva/hpsilva.github.io/master/img/posts/2015-12-26-web-parsing_0.png' title="Website view">